Nyxiie/account-template/README.md

 # Sellix.io / Shoppy.gg Template
 Please dont ask me about help or whutever.
 Didnt made it myseld dunno stole it from someone that again stole it from someone else e.t.c

+Only Help :
+  If u use Shoppy.gg embed js from Shoppy , delete sellix.io and change everything as u like If u use Sellix.io just add / change products to ur stuff

 Use it have fun or whutever